yochannah/carpentries.org/_posts/2018/04/2018-04-29-teach-don't-know-review.md

 - Create a positive learning environment, which stems from many factors other than expertise, many environmental.
 - Proceed inductively, from concrete examples to theory, rather than deductively.
 In particular, invite students to participate in the process of generating examples and scenarios.
-- Gauge student expectations and manage them by being transparent about your own familiarity and competence. do not present yourself as more capable in the domain than you are, and conversely do not undermine your rôle as instructor through self-deprecation.
+- Gauge student expectations and manage them by being transparent about your own familiarity and competence.
+Do not present yourself as more capable in the domain than you are, and conversely do not undermine your rôle as instructor through self-deprecation.
 - Manage imposter syndrome by facing it directly.
 Instructors who most enjoyed teaching outside of their expertise were those who "truly enjoyed being content novices" (p.
 39) and had developed philosophies of teaching that didn't require expertise for success.
 - Focus on aspects of the material that you find interesting (and also those that engage your students).
 - Handle questions you do not know the answer to.
 (Her answer is on pages 121–128.)
-- do not over prepare, and do not focus too much on enumerated lists and outlines.
+- Do not over prepare, and do not focus too much on enumerated lists and outlines.
 These are both crutches.
 So what do you do if you have too much time on your hands?
 Have an emergency (undated) activity ready to go.
 - Use activities which involve discussion, peer review, and other student initiatives.
 - Solicit feedback, early and often.
 'Nuff said.